dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

 of a workflow on GitHub, a new version of the workflow will be present in Dockstore shortly afterwards.

-For this to work, a ``/.dockstore.yml`` file is required in each GitHub repository you want to associate with a workflow on Dockstore.
+For this to work, a ``/.dockstore.yml`` file is required in the root directory of each GitHub repository you want to associate with a workflow on Dockstore.
 A template for both workflows and services are shown below, along with explanations for each field.
 For every branch on GitHub that has one of these files, a corresponding entry will be made on Dockstore.

 Workflow YML File
 ++++++++++++++++++
+Ex. .dockstore.yml with a single workflow

 .. code:: yaml